What Is Nam Prik Pao?

 SUSIE’S KITCHEN NOTES

 The type of dried chili matters more than it does in most recipes because the chili is the whole foundation.
-Large dried chilies — guajillo, New Mexico, ancho — contribute body, color, and moderate heat.
-Small dried chilies — Thai bird chilies, chiles de arbol — contribute sharp, immediate heat and less color.
+Large dried chilies contribute body, color, and moderate heat.
+Small dried Thai bird chilies contribute sharp, immediate heat and less color.
 A blend of both is traditional and correct.
-If you can only find one type, use large dried chilies for a milder result or small ones for a hotter one, understanding that the finished paste will look and taste slightly different from what the mortar produces when both are used together.
+If you can only find one type, use large dried chilies for a milder result or small ones for a hotter one.

 The oil that goes into the cooking stage of Nam Prik Pao is part of the paste’s structure.
 It is what gives the finished product its glossy, slightly loose texture that allows it to be stirred into soups and sauces without clumping.
-Do not reduce the oil to make the paste seem leaner.
+Do not reduce the oil.
 The oil is doing work.
 Use the full amount.

-Tamarind from a block — soaked in warm water and pushed through a strainer — is more complex in flavor than tamarind concentrate from a jar.
+Tamarind from a block, soaked in warm water and pushed through a strainer, is more complex in flavor than tamarind concentrate from a jar.
 Both work.
 The block version requires more preparation but produces a paste with more depth and a truer sourness.
-If you are using concentrate, start with one tablespoon and taste before adding more — concentrate is more intense and the balance tips quickly.
+If you are using concentrate, start with less and taste before adding more.
+Concentrate is more intense and the balance tips quickly.

 PAIRING SUGGESTIONS

-Nam Prik Pao is not a standalone dish — it is the thing that goes into other things and makes them more.
-Its most famous application is Tom Yum soup: a spoonful of Nam Prik Pao stirred into the hot broth at the start, before the lemongrass and galangal are added, is what gives Tom Yum its characteristic deep, smoky heat beneath the brightness of the lime.
-For a table where the paste meets rice directly, a spoonful alongside steamed jasmine rice and a Thai omelet is one of the simplest and most satisfying combinations in Thai home cooking.
-The paste also transforms stir-fries — a teaspoon stirred into the wok with Thai cashew chicken deepens the sauce in a way that no amount of additional oyster sauce can replicate.
-And for the chicken larb at, a small amount of Nam Prik Pao stirred into the dressing adds a smoky layer beneath the lime and fish sauce that changes the dish entirely without changing what it is.
+Nam Prik Pao is not a standalone dish.
+It is the thing that goes into other things and makes them more.
+Its most famous application is Tom Yum soup, where a spoonful stirred into the hot broth at the start gives Tom Yum its characteristic deep, smoky heat beneath the brightness of the lime.
+For a table where the paste meets rice directly, a spoonful alongside steamed jasmine rice and the Thai omelet is one of the simplest and most satisfying combinations in Thai home cooking.
+The paste also transforms stir-fries, a teaspoon stirred into the wok with the Thai cashew chicken deepens the sauce in a way that no amount of additional oyster sauce can replicate.
+For the chicken larb, a small amount of Nam Prik Pao stirred into the dressing adds a smoky layer beneath the lime and fish sauce.
+And for the drink alongside anything made with this paste, the Thai iced tea is cold and sweet and always the right answer.
+My mother made this to have it.
+That was always the reason.
+Make a full batch and keep it in the refrigerator.
+It will change what you can do with a Tuesday. it is.

 FAQ